cgreenhalgh/opensharingtoolkit-kiosk/kioskapp/README.md

 ### Boot when powered

+Note: if you run the battery flat this might make it impossible to start/charge the device, so maybe not.

 To ensure it will boot on power, boot into the bootloader (i.e. fastboot mode), and do
 ```
 fastboot oem off-mode-charge 0
 ```

+### Install a custom soft key application

+For your own sanity, before hiding the standard soft keys, you might want to install a different one that you can at least turn on/off.
+E.g. "Handy Soft Keys" from google play.
+This is more discrete than the standard soft keys but means you can still use the device.

 ### Hide soft keys